Surya Sen Colony, Block B, Siliguri

 After Completion of this Course Students will be able to …

-1. Learn how and on what grounds women’s writings can be considered as a separate genre.
+• Learn how and on what grounds women’s writings can be considered separate genres.

 • Differentiate between sex and gender and how the later is a social construction.